Ahmed-makawi/bb-finder/README.md

 - Saves detailed results in JSON format
 - Rate limit friendly with built-in delays

-**Tip: Make a list of startups domains and check them periodically so you be the first one who test their bug bounty program.**
+**🚀Tip: Make a list of startups domains and check them periodically so you be the first one who test their bug bounty program.**

 ## Installation